stoeps13/connections-doc/source/admin/troubleshoot/ts_t_check_profiles_worker.md

     [3/9/15 17:02:00:370 GMT] 0000012f NotificationS I   CLFWY0337I: The next run time for the task ProcessLifeCycleEventsTask for Profiles is at 17:04:00.
     ```

+    !!! note
-    **Note:** Any data was processed during a particular run of the task, is echoed as a separate, timestamped notification in SystemOut.log.
+    Any data was processed during a particular run of the task, is echoed as a separate, timestamped notification in SystemOut.log.

     You can also search for error and informational messages, for example, search for com.ibm.lconn.profiles.config.EnableUserDataPropagation in SystemOut.log